flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

     It offers more detailed control on access policies, user consent, and app management.

     1. If you don't already have an Okta account, sign up for one `here <https://developer.okta.com/signup/>`__.
-    2. Create an app (choose Web for the platform) and OpenID Connect for the sign-on method.
+    2. Create an app integration:

+      a) Choose OIDC - OpenID Connect as the sign-on method.
+      b) Choose Web Application as the type.

-    3. Add Login redirect URIs (e.g. http://localhost:30081/callback for sandbox or ``https://<your deployment url>/callback``)
+    3. Add sign-in redirect URIs (e.g. http://localhost:30081/callback for sandbox or ``https://<your deployment url>/callback``)
-    4. *Optional*: Add logout redirect URIs (e.g. http://localhost:30081/logout for sandbox)
+    4. *Optional*: Add logout redirect URIs (e.g. http://localhost:30081/logout for sandbox, ``https://<your deployment url>/callback`` for non-sandboxed)
     5. Write down the Client ID and Client Secret

 .. tabbed:: Keycloak